Powdery Mildew- Ornamental Plants

 Overview of powdery mildew

 As its name suggests, powdery mildew is visible as a light gray or white dusty coating on leaves, stems, flowers, or fruits.
 Depending on the plant species, affected leaves may be distorted, and tiny dark dots may appear in the white coating.
-Powdery mildews can occur on nearly all kinds of plants, including, trees, perennials and bedding plants but in most cases, each plant type is affected by a different powdery mildew fungus.
+Powdery mildews can occur on nearly all kinds of plants, including trees, perennials, and bedding plants, but in most cases, each plant type is affected by a different powdery mildew fungus.
 For example, the fungus that causes powdery mildew on lilac will not infect roses.

 Symptoms of powdery mildew